UT School of Law Buildings Photographs

 For each photograph in this collection, we provide an original master scan (TIFF format), an optimized master, cropped and straightened (TIFF format), and a smaller version for easy access (JPEG format).
 Additional items in the collection include documentation created as part of Alida Villatoro’s Capstone project in Spring 2011.

-For more information on items in the collection contact: Liz Hilkin, Head of Archives and Special Collections, Tarlton Law Library, at firstname.lastname@example.org.
+For more information please contact Tarlton Law Library Archives and Special Collections, at firstname.lastname@example.org.